laumurph/HW5/final_project_app_qs.md

 ## The Pages

 * **How many pages (routes) will your application have?**
-* 1 for the intial page, 1 for the form to make a user, 1 for logging in (could be the initial page), 1 for looking at user information, 1 for looking up information on a pokemon, town, or region, 1 for listing pokemon to choose from, 1 for a speific pokemon, 1 for region or town information, 1 for if results could not be found, 1 to log out.
-Looks like 10 without counting error pages.
+* 1 for the intial page, 1 for the form to make a user, 1 for logging in (could be the initial page), 1 for looking at user information, 1 for looking up information on a pokemon, town, or region, 1 for listing pokemon to choose from, 1 for a speific pokemon, 1 for region or town information, 1 for if results could not be found, 1 to log out, and 1 for password resetting.
+Looks like 11 without counting error pages.

 * **How many different views will a user be able to see, NOT counting errors?**
-* 11 different views (if the 1 for region or town information counts as different views though the page may be the same), not including error pages.
+* 12 different views (if the 1 for region or town information counts as different views though the page may be the same), not including error pages.

 * **Basically, what will a user see on each page / at each route?
 Will it change depending on something else -- e.g. they see a form if they haven't submitted anything, but they see a list of things if they have?**
 * see above answer for each page/route.
 The option to add a pokemon to one's team is only viewable if the user is logged in.